MENU

 (You were promoted to the top team at Sagan Tosu and then transferred overseas, but what were your thoughts in going overseas as a teenager?)

-"At first, I was playing with the desire to be promoted to the first team, but I still had many areas where I was lacking, and I was wondering whether I would be able to make it to the first team.
+"At first, I was playing with the desire to be promoted to the first team, but I still had many areas where I was lacking, and I think I was wondering whether I would be able to make it to the first team.
 However, they saw my strengths and thought I could start out in the third division in Austria, so when I was approached by Moras and my agent, I thought that I had been given a chance, and immediately said that I wanted to go."

 (What do you feel you have gained from your experience abroad?)